cudeso/misp-usergroups/meetings/belgomisp_0x01.md

 Where? **NVISO Office**, Guimardstraat 8, Belgium

+There will be water and coffee.
+No food.

 Note: The event only takes place if there are sufficiently enough suggested topics.

 ## Signup to attend